ORNL-CEES/thermochimica/doc/plotGUI.md

     - `eps`: encapsulated postscript
     - `svg`: scalable vector graphic
 - `Export DPI`: set resolution in dots per inch (default is 300)

+## Saving a plot
+Press `Export Plot` to save the current figure to the location specified using `Export Filename` in the settings menu.

+## Exporting a plot script
+Pressing `Export Plot Script` will save a `python` script to `python/generatedPlotScript.py`.
+This script can be used to regenerate the current figure (including updates if the JSON database is updated), as well as to customize the setup of that figure.